0xFableOrg/roll-op/README.md

   fine.
 - When running the devnet, the deployment of the contracts to the temporary L1 might hang.
   In that case, just abort and restart the command.

+## Debugging

+If you have an issue with your network, please inspect the actual configuration being used and recorded in the `deployments/NAME/logs/run_config.log` file.